planetarypy/TC/Procedures/Affiliated-Package-Review-Process.md

 and the coordinator may decide to change the decision.

-If the package is accepted, the coordinator edits the pull request to add the results of the review to the JSON file.  <!--Once the continuous integration passes, the pull request is merged.--> The pull request is then merged.
+If the package is accepted, the coordinator edits the pull request to add the results of the review to the README.md file.  <!--Once the continuous integration passes, the pull request is merged.--> The pull request is then merged.